Learn more about how the Cal Poly Humboldt Library can help

 Exporting

 It's also easy to export your audio tracks.
+Follow the steps below or visit the Zoom M4 transferring files guide for complete details.

 Normalizing

 However, because this recorder is so easy to use while recording, you need to take an extra step before exporting: normalize your recording.
 Playback the recording you want to export using the play button (to skip through multiple recordings, use the skip forward and back arrow buttons).
 Press the "Options" button (labeled LO CUT) and then select the "Normalize" option and then the "Execute" option.
 This will normalize your recording, including all tracks if you recorded more than one.
 The process may take a few minutes for recordings that are an hour or longer.
+For complete details visit the Zoom M4 guide for file normalization.

 Instructions for using the USB cable to export recordings (including the normalized versions as well as the original versions):